hanabi/hanabi.github.io/README.md

 ### A Scream Discard Flowchart

 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/scream_discard_flowchart.png) for determining whether something is a *Scream Discard Chop Move* or a *Generation Discard*.
 (It also covers some more rare types of discards that are covered later on in this document.)

-### The Unnecessary Generation Discard

-* Sometimes, in order to satisfy *Save Principle*, a player will perform an unnecessary *Generation Discard*, which generates a clue to save a card that they actually already have in their hand.
-* This puts the next player in an ambiguous situation: was it really a *Generation Discard*, or could it a *Scream Discard*?
-In order to cover both situations, they should not *Chop Move*, but they should also not discard on this turn.
-* For example, in a 3-player game:
-  * Red 3 is played on the stacks.
-No blue cards are played on the stacks.
-  * Alice has a blue 1 in her hand.
-She knows the exact identity of it, so it is known playable.
-  * Alice also has a 4 clued in her hand.
-She does not know what color it is.
-  * There are 0 clues, so if Alice plays the blue 1, Bob will be forced to discard.
-  * Alice sees that Cathy has a red 4 on chop, which is playable.
-If Alice does not have red 4 in her hand, then Cathy could potentially discard the red 4 (after Bob is forced to discard).
-  * So, Alice performs a *Generation Discard* to generate a clue so that Bob can clue the get the red 4, if necessary.
-  * Bob sees that Alice does indeed already have the red 4 in her hand, so from his perspective, if Alice was performing a *Generation Discard*, it was unnecessary.
-  * However, it could also be the case that Bob's chop is unsafe.
-So, Bob will NOT clue the red 4 on Cathy's chop, but he WILL spend the clue in some other productive fashion.
-If Bob has nothing productive to do, he must "burn" a clue, similar to what happens when a *Scream Discard* occurs.

 ### Tempo Clues (Re-cluing a Card)